-All 3 of these services call themselves hosting.
+All three of these services call themselves hosting.
 Your domain gets hosted, your website gets hosted, your emails get hosted.
-So, it can be confusing about paying “hosting”.
-Essentially you need to pay for all 3, sometimes all with a single supplier, sometimes with 3 suppliers.
+So, it can be confusing about paying ‘hosting’.
+Essentially you need to pay for all three, sometimes all with a single supplier, sometimes with three suppliers.
 But just like electricity bills, if you don’t pay them then your lights go out, and website or emails are not accessible.

-Essentially, in order to access a website or an email, it needs to be on a computer (called a server in this case), that is connected to power and connected to the internet at all times.
+Essentially, to access a website or an email, it needs to be on a computer (called a server in this case), that is connected to power and connected to the internet at all times.
 And that service is called hosting.
-Like a utilities bill, you will need to keep paying it, annually or monthly, for the life of your business website.
+Like utilities bills, you will need to keep paying it, annually or monthly, for the life of your business website.

 WHERE IS YOUR WEBSITE HOSTED?